justdlabs/icons/README.md

 <IconShoppingBag />;
 ```

-The icon can be found here at [getjustd.com/icons](https://getjustd.com/icons).
+The list of icons can be found here at [getjustd.com/icons](https://getjustd.com/icons).

 ## Author